christopherabate/srp/README.md

 #### `speak({ wrapper, element = this.readable[this.current] } = {})`

-Generate a string describing the current element, including its tag name, text content, attributes, and state (e.g., required, checked).
+Generates an object containing the description of the element, including its role, name, and value.

 ```js
 reader.speak();